Development Alternatives Group

-The Development Alternatives Group is a social enterprise and think tank organization based in New Delhi, India involved in sustainable development.
+The Development Alternatives Group is a social enterprise and think tank organisation based in New Delhi, India involved in sustainable development.

 It is composed of divisions that focus on the fields of green economic development, social empowerment and environmental management.
-DA works at local, national, and global levels and its partners and clients include village households and communities, civil society organisations, local and state governments, agencies and ministries of the Government in India, multilateral agencies and private sector institutions across India, and a growing number of partners in South Asia, South-East Asia, and Africa.

 History

+The Development Alternatives Group was established in 1982 as a social enterprise setup by Ashok Khosla to create sustainable solutions for social and economic development.

 In November 2022, Development Alternative hosted an event on creating green-enterprises.

 Group

 The Development Alternatives Group comprises the not-for-profit flagship Society for Development Alternatives (DA), the business-oriented incubator Technology and Action for Rural Advancement (TARA), and its commercial subsidiaries, which include TARA Machines and Tech Services (TMTS), TARA Environmental Services Pvt Ltd (TARAenviro), TARAhaat Information and Marketing Services Ltd (TARAhaat), TARA Nirman Kendra (TNK) and DESI Power Orchha Pvt Ltd (DESI Power).

 TARA Machines and Tech Services (TMTS)

 TARA Machines and Tech Services Pvt.
 Ltd., delivers green business solutions to small and medium enterprises (SMEs) for building construction, waste recycling, and handmade paper production.
 TMTS is a specialist company in Eco-concrete Technology, Eco-Kiln Technology, Fly Ash Technology, and Recycling Technology.